Formentera property insights

 Why Formentera property?

-Formentera – a pine paradise.
-Pine forest is the main decoration of this small island, covering the area 90 sq.km. with the population around 10,000 inhabitants.
-Winter here is mild, and the winter temperature does not go below +15 °C. Summer is dry, but the maximum level of heat does not exceed the level of +30 °C. The swimming season lasts from April to October.
-“Sunny Island” – so Formentera is called along with Ibiza.
-By the way, you can get here only from this neighboring island.
-There is a regular ferry, sailing from Navy Pier in Ibiza.
-The journey takes not more than 1 hour.
+Formentera is a pine paradise.
+Pine forest is the main decoration of this small island, covering the area ninety sq.km. with the population around 10,000 inhabitants.
+Winter here is mild, with the seasonal temperature going no lower than 15 °C. Summer is dry, but the maximum temperature rarely exceeds 30 °C. The swimming season lasts from April to October.
+Formentera’s nickname – along with Ibiza – is ‘sunny island’, and you can only actually get here from its neighbouring island.
+There is a regular ferry, sailing from Navy Pier in Ibiza, and the journey takes no longer than an hour.

-The peculiarity of this island is that thanks to its unusual configuration, the sea is visible almost from every point.
-And one can not only see it but also enjoy it on numerous beaches.
-Some bays of the island have wonderful underwater grottos.
-Pine forests are found here side by side with palm trees in a remarkable manner, and Mediterranean landscapes intersperse with typical African landscapes.
-This is for a reason, as the distance from Formentera to Algeria is less than to Barcelona.
-The numerous windmills give to the landscape of the island its special charm.
+The peculiarity of this island is that thanks to its unusual shape, making the sea visible almost from every point.
+And you can not only see it but also enjoy it on countless beaches and incredible underwater grottos that are hidden along the coast.
+Pine forests are found here side by side with palm trees, and Mediterranean landscapes intersperse with typical African landscapes.
+This isn’t for no reason, as Formentera is actually closer to Algeria than to Barcelona.
+The many windmills give the landscape of the island its special charm.

-Nature here looks remarkably untouched, perhaps, because the island remained uninhabited for a long time.
-In ancient turbulent times, local residents, frightened by constant attacks of the Barbary pirates, thought it best to leave the island completely.
-They returned only at the end of the XVII century, when there was a guarantee of their security.
+Nature here looks remarkably untouched, perhaps because the island remained uninhabited for such a long time.
+In ancient turbulent times, local residents, frightened by constant attacks of Barbary pirates, thought it best to flee the island entirely.
+They returned only at the end of the eighteenth century, when they knew they would be safe there.
 Therefore, nowadays, Formentera is referred to as an “island of peace”.

-The main point of interest on the island is a natural reserve of Las Salinas (salt ponds), located in its northern part.
+The main point of interest on the island is a natural reserve of Las Salinas, located in its northern part.
 Since 2001, this area is protected by law.
-This miracle created by nature, thanks to its rich flora and fauna, was inscribed on UNESCO’s World Heritage list in 1999.
+This miracle created by nature, thanks to its rich flora and fauna, and was added to UNESCO’s World Heritage list in 1999.